 The Authority entered into an IGA with ARTA on August 8, 2019 regarding E-470 and 38th Avenue interchange funding and construction, in order to facilitate the provision of public infrastructure related to the development of the Aurora Highlands area in the City of Aurora within Adams County.
 Both parties acknowledge that significant efficiencies and cost savings may be realized to the mutual benefit of both parties by planning and executing the construction of the interchange in connection with the widening project from I-70 to 104th Avenue.
 Accordingly, the Authority is agreeable to accelerating construction of the interchange provided that ARTA pays the costs associated with the initial interchange design and the costs of the design and construction of the bridge, pursuant to the terms and conditions set forth in the IGA.
 The Authority will own, operate, and partially maintain the interchange upon its completion.
 ARTA is responsible for maintenance of the connecting facilities until such time they are accepted for ownership and maintenance by the City of Aurora, Adams County, or other public entities with jurisdiction.
-No significant activity occurred relative to this agreement between August 2019 and Q1 2023 as additional funding efforts and design activities were underway by ARTA.

 In 2023, final design and contracting was completed in conjunction with the widening project.
-The estimated total project cost is \$87.3 million, with \$16.9 million attributable to the portion of costs for which ARTA is responsible per the IGA (e.g. the bridge) and \$70.4 million attributable to costs for which E-470 is responsible (e.g. non-bridge costs).
-During 2023, the Authority incurred and invoiced ARTA for completed project costs totaling \$14.0 million, which is reflected as intergovernmental revenue on the statement of revenues, expenses, and changes in net position.
-As of December 31, 2023, the remaining ARTA portion of \$2.9 million is presented as current notes receivable and current intergovernmental liability, as the Authority has an obligation under the IGA to construct the remaining portion of the asset.
+In 2024, the project progressed at a faster pace that originally planned, and total project costs decreased from \$87.3 million to \$84.2 million, of which \$17.5 million is attributable to the portion of costs for which ARTA is responsible per the IGA (e.g. the bridge) and \$66.9 million is attributable to costs for which E-470 is responsible (e.g. non-bridge costs).
+As of December 31, 2024 and 2023, the remaining ARTA portion of \$0.1 million and \$2.9 million, respectively, is presented as current notes receivable and current intergovernmental liability, as the Authority has an obligation under the IGA to construct the remaining portion of the asset.
+Intergovernmental revenue recognized on the statement of revenues, expenses, and changes in net position related to this project was \$2.9 million and \$14.0 million for the year ended December 31, 2024 and 2023, respectively.